morriso1/ratioimage/README.md

 # ratioimage
-> A python library for the analysis and visualization of ratiometric imaging data.
+> A python library for the quantification of ratiometric imaging data.

 ## How to use